rezmansouri/mlp_cnn_from_scratch/report.md

 \mathbf{W}_{\text{conv}} \leftarrow \mathbf{W}_{\text{conv}} - \eta \Delta \mathbf{W}_{\text{conv}}
 $$

-where$\eta$is the learning rate.
+where $\eta$ is the learning rate.

----

 ### Key Remarks:
-- Convolution backpropagation is efficiently computed by reshaping the input into patches (im2col), and using matrix multiplication to compute gradients.
+- Convolution backpropagation is efficiently computed by reshaping the input into patches, and using matrix multiplication to compute gradients.
 - ReLU activation masks the gradient, ensuring only the active neurons propagate gradients backward.
 - The spatial dimensions shrink in the forward convolution (valid convolution), so the backpropagated gradients must align carefully with reduced sizes.
 - Efficient batch matrix multiplications allow computing all filter updates across the batch without explicit nested loops.